 Should I Pay My Taxes with a Credit Card?

-April 15 is less than two months away, and many of us are already trying to figure out how to pay our taxes.
+Income taxes are due on April 18 this year, and with just two weeks to go, many of us are already trying to figure out how to pay what we owe.
 Using a credit card to pay taxes may seem like an easy way to appease the IRS, but this may not be the most financially prudent thing to do.
 Before you pay taxes with a credit card, you need to know the pros and cons, and what other options might be available.

 Pros of Paying Taxes with a Credit Card

 If you pay your taxes with a credit card, you will not have to worry about being in debt to the IRS or incurring a late payment penalty.
 You would just have to make payments on your credit card until the balance is gone.

 In rare cases, you may be able to earn some rewards points for paying takes with a credit card, depending on how your rewards program is set up.
 Many credit card companies have blocks on these payments to prevent them from counting towards your rewards, so check with your issuer.